11 Ways to Lower Your Summer Electric Bills

 2. Get a programmable thermostat

-If you can let the house get a bit warmer when you're gone, and cool it off when you get home, you can save as much as 20 percent from your heating and cooling bills, according to the U.S. Environmental Protection Agency.
+If you can let the house get a bit warmer when you're gone and cool it off when you get home, you can save as much as 20 percent from your heating and cooling bills, according to the U.S. Environmental Protection Agency.
+You can even get thermostats that you can control remotely with your cellphone.
 If you're leaving your pets at home, never let the house get hotter than 80 degrees; if you have a long-haired pet, keep the house slightly cooler.
 And keep lamps and TVs away from the thermostat.

 3. Draw the blinds during the daytime